RonanPearce/ven/DesignNotes.md

 - Run on same thread but interleaved

 # Threads
-- Support multiple threads
+- Support different threads
-- May be a Version2 thing
+- Most likely will be a Version2 thing

 # Interned strings